Definition of Syntax in Linguistics

 Conclusion

-To sum up, we may say the Syntax is a level of linguistics that studies sentence construction and help us to understand and apply the rules for framing correct sentences in particular languages.
+To sum up, we may say that Syntax is a level of linguistics that studies sentence construction and help us to understand and apply the rules for framing correct sentences in particular languages.

 Reference